 Investing in Project Omega

-However, for the sake of argument, let's say that you think Project Omega is real and that Musk is behind a world-changing fusion of artificial intelligence and renewable energy.
+However, for the sake of argument, let's say that you think Project Omega is real and that Musk is behind a world-changing fusion of artificial intelligence and renewable energy, or he's part of a plan to redefine and remake decentralized finance (DeFi) for crypto.
 How would you best position yourself to profit from a company that hasn't gone public?

 Meanwhile, less-affluent retail investors might be able to get a piece of the theoretical action by putting money into the Ark Venture Fund (NASDAQMUTFUND:ARKV.X) managed by Cathie Wood.
 Although the fund wouldn't be guaranteed to have money in a Project Omega venture, it's worth noting that it has shares of xAI, as well as pieces of OpenAI and Anthropic, none of which are currently traded.
 And while its management fee is an astronomical 2.75% annually, it's possible to buy into the fund with only a $500 investment.

-Another indirect path to profiting from Project Omega, however, may lie in well-known companies that already offer publicly traded stock and focus on either artificial intelligence or renewable energy.
+Another indirect path to profiting from Project Omega, however, may lie in well-known companies that offer opportunities to invest in artificial intelligence, decentralized finance, or renewable energy.
 Here are three that fit the bill:

 Tesla